core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 ## Release Messages

-A release message indicates that the sender does not want to continue maintaining the connection and opts for an orderly shutdown; the details are in the options.
+A Release message indicates that the sender does not want to continue maintaining the connection and opts for an orderly shutdown; the details are in the options.
 A diagnostic payload MAY be included.
-A release message will normally be replied to by the peer by closing the TCP/TLS connection.
+A peer will normally respond to a Release message by closing the TCP/TLS connection.
 Messages may be in flight when the sender decides to send a Release message.
 The general expectation is that these will still be processed.